Pierniki/Pierniki/README.md

 - Next.js
 - Tailwind CSS

-#### I'm sorry for the empty'ish activity log, I swear I'm still programmin, they made me use Gitlab at work 😭
+#### I'm sorry for the empty-ish activity log; I swear I'm still programming.
+They made me use GitLab at work. 😭